Why should I hire you to edit or write my business or nonfiction material?

 Proofreading finds basic grammatical errors, typos, and formatting issues in finished documents.
 Proofreading is the last round of editing before publication.

 Most projects don’t need all three forms of editing.
 Once we have a chance to discuss your unique situation, we can work together to create an editing package that meets your requirements, schedule, and budget.
-Contact me.

-How do you calculate your editing rates?
+How do you calculate your editing and writing rates?

-Why don’t you edit fiction?
+Why don’t you edit or write fiction?

 I love to read fiction (Lonesome Dove by Larry McMurtry is my all-time favorite novel); however, my professional focus is on business content, technical documentation, nonfiction, and academic research.
 If you are a fiction writer looking for an editor, I strongly suggest using the Editorial Freelancers Association’s Member Directory to find a professional specializing in your genre.